adashrod/eslint-plugin-sequence/src/docs/strict-camel-case.md

 `false`: all-caps single-word identifiers trigger errors (assumed to be loose camel case)

-If you'd like to enforce `strict-camel-case` on single-word identifiers, but not trigger errors for single-word all-caps constants, consider keeping this option set to `false` and either adding your constant names to the `ignoredIdentifiers` option, or using `/* eslint-disable sequence/strict-camel-case */` around your constants.
+If you'd like to enforce `strict-camel-case` on single-word identifiers, but not trigger errors for single-word all-caps constants, ~~consider keeping this option set to `false` and either adding your constant names to the `ignoredIdentifiers` option, or using `/* eslint-disable sequence/strict-camel-case */` around your constants.~~ use `ignoreSingleWordsIn` to specify how you are using constants or put your identifiers in `ignoredIdentifiers`.